gotno/riot-waypoint/README.md

 isdisabled: waypoint might take a nap
 threshold:  waypoint will fire onenter/onleave when it's this percentage
             of a viewport height away from being visible (1.0 = 100%)

-n.b. waypoint .call()'s the parent methods, passing itself as `this`, as well as the original event object in the case of onenter and onleave.
 ```

+please note:
+1. waypoint `.call()`'s the parent methods, passing itself as `this`, as well as the `event` object in the case of `onenter` and `onleave`.
+2. `isdisabled` is necessary at this point because of a bug that lets riot continue to update child components even when they are being conditionally rendered. see https://github.com/riot/riot/issues/1020

 include it at the bottom of a list (for lazy loading and such):